lidofinance/lido-staking-vault-cli/docs/cli/get-started/configuration.md

 # ACCOUNT_FILE_PASSWORD=1234
 ```

-If you plan to manage contracts the **PRIVATE_KEY** is required property for this type of operations.
+If you plan to manage contracts, the **PRIVATE_KEY** is a required property for these operations.
-For using **EL_URL** in a right way be attentive to match rpc resolver link and its chain ID.
+To use **EL_URL** correctly, ensure the RPC endpoint matches the configured chain ID.